NikKowPHP/social-brain/chapters/chapter-24.md

     *   **Don't ask:** *"Who is responsible for this?"* (Triggers threat).
     *   **Do ask:** *"What did we learn from this, and how can we use that learning to make our next experiment better?"* (Frames work as discovery).

 **4. Distribute Competence with a Shared Language:** Give your team a shared, non-judgmental language ("SCARF," "amygdala hijack").
 This creates a powerful shortcut to empathy.
-Then, model inquiry to teach the tools without being preachy:
+Then, model inquiry to teach the tools without being preachy.
+Over time, the team will begin to use it themselves, a key sign of a self-tuning orchestra.
-    *   *"What's a SCARF-aware way we could frame this email?"*
+    *   You might model it: *"What's a SCARF-aware way we could frame this email?"*
-    *   *"That's a strong reaction.
-Is that your [ICON: Shield] Sentinel brain picking up on a risk we're missing?"*
+    *   Then, one day, you might hear one of your team members say it to another: *"I think my proposal is triggering your [ICON: Shield] Sentinel brain's threat detector.
+Let's talk about the specific risks you see."* This is the moment you know the culture is truly changing.

 By implementing these routines, you are doing more than managing people; you are nurturing their brains.
 You create a culture where everyone feels responsible for the music.
 This is the conductor's true legacy.